of plugs and sockets

 manufacturers of, among others, plugs and sockets.
 Hubbell has acquired

-many companies, among others Bryant Electric, a still existing brand
+many companies, among others Bryant Electrical Corporation (see above), a still existing brand

 ||Leviton Manufacturing Company.